bodo-ai/Bodo/docs/docs/guides/using_bodo_platform/clusters.md

 #### Bodo Version

-This option specifies the Bodo version to be installed on your cluster
+This option specifies the Bodo version to be installed on your cluster.

 #### Cluster description